perladvent/perldotcom/content/article/_pub_1999_09_refererents.md

 That's a little redundant, since you have to type "Bug" twice.
 Fortunately, there's another feature of the "arrow" method-call syntax that solves this problem.
-If the operand to the left of the arrow is the name of a class ârather than an object referenceâthen the appropriate method of that class is called.
+If the operand to the left of the arrow is the name of a class —rather than an object reference—then the appropriate method of that class is called.
 More importantly, if the arrow notation is used, the first argument passed to the method is a string containing the class name.
 That means that you could rewrite the previous call to